 What is happening with the old Quarantine Depot site?

-The NSW Government has taken its first step in unlocking the Berrys Bay foreshore for public use with the transfer of ownership of the Quarantine Depot site to North Sydney Council.
+The NSW Government has taken a further step in unlocking the Berrys Bay foreshore for public use with the transfer of ownership of the Quarantine Depot site to North Sydney Council now finalised.

-The 2,185m² site on Balls Head Rd, Waverton, featuring two locally heritage-listed cottages and access to the waterfront, will be sold to the Council for public recreation and community use.
+The 2,185m² site on Balls Head Rd, Waverton, featuring two locally heritage-listed cottages and access to the waterfront, has been sold to the Council for public recreation and community use.

 The sale of the dormant site, which was once used as a depot to serve the Quarantine Station at North Head, enables the Council to progress plans to open up the foreshore, supported by the NSW Government’s investment in the broader precinct.

-Under the sale agreement, the NSW Government will carry out any necessary remediation work to ensure the land and buildings are safe for future uses.
+Under the sale agreement, the NSW Government has carried out any necessary remediation work to ensure the land and buildings are safe for future uses.
 The NSW Government also stipulated that the Council reserve the area for community open space for at least 15 years.